-Birding enthusiasts young and old anticipate the arrival seasonal birds in their area in their never ending quest to add species after species to their life lists.
+Birding enthusiasts young and old anticipate the arrival of seasonal birds in their area in their never ending quest to add species after species to their life lists.

 The American Ornithologists' Union (OAU), the institutional standard setter for North American birds listed 2,078 species in twenty eight orders at year end 2011.